 Stress is our body’s response to a demand.
 Just being alive requires adaptive responses from our mind and body.
 Pioneering biological scientist Hans Seyle states that "Our reservesof adaptive energy could be compared to an inherited fortune from which we can make withdrawals but there is no proof that we can also make additional deposits."
 Children should not start making withdrawals of these resources early in life.

 Children have less maneuverability to deal with their stressors than do adults.
 Expectations can create enormous stress loads on children.
 Many of the bright and above average to highly skilled children are almost emotionally immobilized by expectations from themselves, parents, teachers, and peers.
 They need help sorting out which of these expectations are realistic before they get caught in the traps of perfectionism or narcissism.
 Worse, they may just fold-up and perform poorly resulting to dropping out.
-Therefore, expectations must be set in a realistic
+Therefore, expectations must be set in a realisticlevel while keeping in balance the training of coping with the realistic factors and challenges of today’s society.

 John Q. Baucom, a writer on teenage suicide, identifies the following characteristics in a family whose children do not suffer from depression or attempt suicide.